snuggery/lit-packages/packages/build-lit/README.md

 #### Localization

 Serving (currently) only supports a single language.
 You can pass a single locale as `localize` option.
-This has to be configured in the `dev-server` target, not in the `browser` target.
+This has to be configured in the `dev-server` target, not in the `application` target.

 #### Serve Options